signalfx/lambda-python/README.rst

 Usage
 -----

-The SignalFx Java Lambda Wrapper is a wrapper around an AWS Lambda Python function handler, used to instrument execution of the function and send metrics to SignalFx.
+The SignalFx Python Lambda Wrapper is a wrapper around an AWS Lambda Python function handler, used to instrument execution of the function and send metrics to SignalFx.